FireLegMM/GivewaysETL_Dagster/README.md

 ```
 3. Build and start the Docker containers using docker-compose:

-Note: It is highly recommended to start this project using Docker containers.
-Running the project without Docker containers may result in errors during pipeline execution due to configuration issues.
-Docker provides a standardized and isolated environment for running the project, ensuring consistent and reproducible results.
+*Note: It is highly recommended to start this project using Docker containers.
+Running the project outside Docker containers may result in errors during pipeline execution due to configuration issues.
+Docker provides a standardized and isolated environment for running the project, ensuring consistent and reproducible results.*

 ```bash
 docker-compose up -d